 - Enable fusion of active nutrients through membranes of targeted cells at the molecular level

-The contents of conventional products undergo decomposition at many levels in the digestive system, thus resulting in wasted nutritional value.
-Studies have shown that most nutritional products taken orally lose up to 90% of their nutritional value during the digestive process.
+The contents of conventional supplements undergo decomposition at many levels in the digestive system, thus resulting in wasted nutritional value.
+Studies have shown that most nutritional supplements taken orally lose up to 90% of their nutritional value during the digestive process.

 The body’s digestive system is designed to release enzymes that break down food to extract nutrients from food.
-While it works well to break down food for absorption, the destructive nature of the digestion process can degrade the vulnerable, microscopic actives in nutritional products before the body gets a chance to assimilate them.
-This can greatly limit effectiveness and decrease nutritional value of the products.
+While it works well to break down food for absorption, the destructive nature of the digestion process can degrade the vulnerable, microscopic actives in nutritional supplements before the body gets a chance to assimilate them.
+This can greatly limit effectiveness and decrease nutritional value of the supplements.

 Nutrients carried or encased with binders that help them to survive digestion long enough to enter the blood stream can be subject to attack by the white blood cells, which seek to destroy foreign substances in the course of normal immune responses.
 These factors can also reduce the absorption rate and bio-availability of actives, resulting in wasted nutritional value.

-Not only are our liposomes more stable and bioavailable (facilitate greater absorption) than conventional or other nano-emulsion delivery methods, they also:
+Not only are our nanoliposomes more stable and bioavailable (facilitate greater absorption) than conventional or other nano-emulsion delivery methods, they also:

 - Incorporate organoleptic benefits (a process that naturally enhances taste and help minimize unpleasant “medicinal” fragrance and aftertaste)